cabraham/Books/designingdataintensiveapplications.md

 In a log-based message broker, reading messages does not delete the message from the log.

-Each client consumes *all* the messsages in the partition it has been assigned.
+Each client consumes *all* the messages in the partition it has been assigned.

 The downsides to this form of load-balancing is:
 1. the number of nodes sharing the work of consuming a topic can be at most the number of log partitions in that topic